 Executive coaching is a conversation that explores without judgment how a person or team performs a task, an emotion, a belief, a relationship, a business, or a life.
 It’s a fierce conversation that gets to the heart of things, to the heart of a person’s frames of meaning - to their beliefs, world view, self-view, view of others.
 It’s a conversation that invites heightened self-awareness and paradigm shifts.

 Executive coaching is clean feedback, not evaluative

-An executive coach listens in order to give the cleanest and purest sensory based feedback so that a person can see him or herself as if in a mirror.
-An executive coach sees, detects, and identifies patterns in behaviour and thinking and then offers insightful questions and explorations so that the person can see and discover their own leverage points and make the changes they are ready to make.
+An executive coach listens in order to give the cleanest and purest sensory-based feedback so that a person can see him or herself as if in a mirror.
+An executive coach sees, detects, and identifies patterns in behavior and thinking and then offers insightful questions and explorations so that the person can see and discover their own leverage points and make the changes they are ready to make.

 So that’s what executive coaching is.
 Now you may be asking do I need an executive coach?
 Here’s a quick checklist to see if it's for you.

-- Want a process that will help you to evolve by shifting your (or your team’s) inner game, frames of meaning, underlying beliefs, values and thinking patterns, that govern your behaviours and how you relate to others and the world?
+- Want a process that will help you to evolve by shifting your (or your team’s) inner game, frames of meaning, underlying beliefs, values, and thinking patterns, that govern your behaviors and how you relate to others and the world?